Welcome to Nutrition Services!

 *A new application must be submitted annually in order to receive meal benefits.*

 Please log in to TITAN School Solutions to fill out an online meal applications and to put money on student accounts/pay balances, etc.

 For Free and Reduced Meal Application go into Titan and click on the "Apply for Meals Today" - You do NOT need to have to Have a Titan Account to apply for the program.

 Feel free to call our office with any questions at 310-972-6350.

-Apply for Meal Benefits & Make Prepayments Online Anytime!
+To Apply for Free and Reduced Meal Benefits & Make Prepayments Online Anytime

 Good nutrition and learning go hand in hand!

 The Nutrition Services department is made up of a team of food and nutrition professionals that are dedicated to students' health, well-being and their ability to learn.
 We support learning by promoting healthy habits for lifelong nutrition and fitness practices.

 Meals, foods and beverages sold and served on campus meet state and federal requirements which are based on the USDA Dietary Guidelines.
 We provide students with access to a variety of affordable and delicious foods that meet the health and nutrition needs of students.

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, religious creed, disability, age, political beliefs, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.